nicksay/git-scripts/README.md

-This will make sure both your local and fork repos are updated with the latest changes from upstream and remove branches have been merged or squashed with master, including the one you created for your change.
+This will make sure both your local and fork repos are updated with the latest changes from upstream and remove branches have been merged or squashed with main, including the one you created for your change.

 ## Documentation